Phishing is on the rise!

 The end users form the largest attack surface.

-Also due to the lack of active security education and knowledge, these users are more likely to take action on the link.
+Also due to the lack of active cybersecurity education and knowledge, these users are more likely to take action on the link.

 There are many things that go bad for an organization once a phishing attack is successful.